bogaudio/BogaudioModules/README.md

   - Quality setting: changes the FFT window size.
 Higher settings yield finer frequency resolution, at a higher CPU cost.
 The levels and sizes are: GOOD (1024 samples), HIGH (2048 samples) and ULTRA (4096 samples).
 If Rack's sample rate is 96khz or higher, the sizes are doubled.
   - Window setting: sets the window function applied to the input to the FFT.
 The options are Kaiser, Hamming and none/square.
 The default, Kaiser, is probably best for most purposes.
   - Each channel has a THRU output, which passes the corresponding input through unchanged.
+  - On the context (right-click) menu, the display vertical (amplitude) range can be set to extend down to -120dB (the default is -60dB).

 #### ANALYZER-XL